cs396-web-dev/spring2021/pages/_assignments/hw1.md

 <a class="nu-button" href="/spring2021/course-files/assignments/cs396_api.zip">cs396_api.zip<i class="fas fa-download" aria-hidden="true"></i></a>

-In this assignment, you will create a service where a user can search for information about the hit BBC show _Doctor Who_.
-When a user asks for this information, their request goes to a web API, which processes their request and sends back the data needed to display the results on screen.
+In this assignment, you will create a web service which can be used to search for information about the hit BBC show _Doctor Who_.
+When a user asks for this information, your API will process their request and send back the specified data.
 The user will also be able to add information to the service, as well as save lists of their favorite characters.

 <img class="large frame" src="/spring2021/assets/images/hw1/img1.png"/>